Mediation EXPERIENCE YOU CAN COUNT ON

 Effective Divorce & Child Custody Mediation in Houston

 Divorce mediation is a means to sit down and discuss with your spouse and a mediator issues relating to a divorce such as spousal maintenance (alimony), conservatorship (child custody), possession and access (visitation), child support, and property division.
-Kay Polk, Attorney at Law can advise and assist you in selecting a Houston divorce mediator as an option if you want to mutually resolve your issues in a sensitive, non-judgmental atmosphere."Finding a Peaceful Resolution""
+Kay Polk, Attorney at Law can advise and assist you in selecting a Houston divorce mediator as an option if you want to mutually resolve your issues in a sensitive, non-judgmental atmosphere."""

 Mediation can be used for any divorce matter except for domestic violence, or if one partner has more power than the other.
 In Texas, the court mandates mediation for divorce that involves child-related matters such as custody and visitation, provided the spouses are represented by an attorney.
 There must be no abuse charges for mandatory mediation in Texas.